 "At this point, every creator with more than 1,000 subscribers should be posting something on their Community tab." – vidIQ

 But if that’s true, it means a user is just as likely to see Community posts as they are videos.
 And we know which one takes longer to create.
 You can spend two minutes crafting a Community post.
-Videos take hours.
+A videos takes hours.

 We’re not going to say Community posts will get you more views.
 But we can’t deny that the exposure could lead to more views and subscribers for your channel.
-At this point, every creator with more than 1,000 subscribers should be posting something on their Community tab.
+At this point, every creator with more than 1,000 subscribers (and soon, 500) should be posting something on their Community tab.

 Videos vs. Community Posts